daheenallwhite/daheenallwhite.github.io/_posts/2023-10-11-Interview-Review-English.md

 excerpt: "This post details my experience and strategies in overcoming a 75:1 competition ratio during a pre-assignment phase for an iOS developer job."
 ---

-> This post was originally written in Korean and has been translated into English due to the positive feedback I received.
+> This post was originally written in Korean in 2019 and was translated into English in response to the positive feedback I have received since posting it.
 You can find the original post [here](https://daheenallwhite.github.io/ios/interview/2020/07/16/Interview-Review/) and the repository [here](https://github.com/daheenallwhite/WeatherApp).

 &nbsp;